 The AeHIN GIS Lab also contributed to the development of the following guidance material:

 - Guidance on the Use of Geospatial Data and Technologies in Immunization Programs: Overview and Managerial Considerations for In-Country Strengthening.

 - HIS geo-enabling: Guidance on the establishment of a common geo-registry for the simultaneous hosting, maintenance, update, and sharing of master lists core to public health

-The following starter kits have then been developed to help new users to get started on Esri GIS products:
+The following starter kits have then been developed to help new users to get started with Esri technology:

 - ArcMap 10.5 with authorization code starter kit

 - ArcGIS Online